 Setting up the Contextual Help application

 The Contextual Help 1.0 application may become available as a paid-for addition in future model applications.
 Please contact our Sales department for more information.
 In bespoke setups it will then either be installed for you if your applications are hosted by Axiell or you'll receive a ready-made application and possibly a SQL backup (requiring SQL Server 2019 minimally) containing our latest model application help texts for your local installation.
 The main Help application folder must be pasted in your root Axiell folder, so on the same level as the \adapls, \data and \screens folders of your regular Collections application.
 Any provided backup must be restored in its own, separate SQL database, so it won't conflict with the database of your regular application.
 In the contexthelp.inf in the \data folder of the Contextual Help 1.0 application you must then set the server and data source properties to point to the newly restored help texts database.
-You must also assign Write or Full access rights to one or more user roles which must be allowed to add, edit and/or delete help text records.
-Then you must create a new Collections application in IIS for the Contextual Help 1.0 application so that users can open the new application in Collections and edit help text records.
+To the .pbk of the Help application you should add users and roles to specify which users are allowed to use the application.
+For the Edit this Help text link (if contained in the help text records) to become visible underneath the texts in the Help view for users who are allowed to add, edit and/or delete help text records, in the contexthelp.inf you must also explicitly assign Write or Full access rights to the roles of those users: users with other roles won't see the link underneath the help texts.
+Subsequently you must create a new Collections application in IIS for the Contextual Help 1.0 application so that users can open the new application in Collections and edit help text records.

 Then, on the Advanced tab in the properties of the .pbk of your regular application you must simply replace the existing Help texts reference by a reference to the new .inf, so replace e.g. ../texts/applic.adh by ../Contextual Help application 1.0/data/contexthelp.inf, save the .pbk and recycle the application pool*.